caden147/tic-tac-toe-game/README.md

 * **Register an account:** Upon successfully connecting to the server, you must register an account.
 To do this, type 'register' followed by your chosen username and password into the terminal, seperated by spaces.
 * **Login to an account:** After you have created an account, you will need to login.
 Type 'login' followed by your registered username and password into the terminal, seperated by spaces.
 * **Create a game:** To create a new game, type 'create' into the terminal followed by the username of your opponent.
-* **Join a game:** To join someone else's game, type 'join' followed by the game creator's username.
+* **Join a game:** To join someone else's game, type 'join' followed by your opponent's username.
-* **Make a move:** To make a move, choose a space on the board and find it's corresponding coordinate (example: b3).
-Type 'move' followed by the coordinate into the terminal.
+* **Make a move:** To make a move, choose a space on the board and find it's corresponding coordinate.
+The columns are designated by 'a', 'b', or 'c'.
+The rows are '1', '2', or '3'.
+An example coordinate would be 'b3'.
+Type 'move' followed by the chosen coordinate into the terminal to make your move.
+You can only make a move on empty spaces.
 * **Quit the game:** To quit a game, enter 'quit' into the terminal.
 * **Help!:** If you'd like to see these commands during the game, type 'help', and they will be displayed.